 Generating boundary condition files from raw data#

-; otherwise, their specifications follow the same principles as flux
+comp_type; otherwise, their specifications follow the same principles as flux, as described previously.

 Good practices#

-If your are a new user of the CIF or if you use a raw type of data for the fist time, it is safer to follow the steps:
+If you are a new CIF user or are using a raw data type for the first time, follow these steps:

-Prepare a yaml for only generating the boundary conditions (as shown above).
+Prepare a YAML for generating boundary conditions only (as shown above).

 Check the generated inputs, as explained in Checking the input files:.